soham1053/soham/content/a-talk-with-anthony-corso.md

 For example, the Youtube algorithm may have been made to give users the videos that they want or would be useful to them, but for many people, it has ended up giving them videos that are not useful but addicting.
 This is because the cost function of the Youtube algorithm is likely very weighted on a user's watch time.
 Being able to reason with AI systems similar to this is crucial to AI safety.

 Some of the main research directions of the Center for AI Safety are formal techniques for AI safety, learning and control, and   transparency.
 Formal techniques refer to external methods that ensure the safety of conventional software and hardware systems (one example being automatic test-case generation, which Anthony did research in).
 The learning and control of AI agents out of simulation can be dangerous, so research is being done to ensure their safe exploration and control.
-AI transparency is critical to AI safety because
+AI transparency is critical to AI safety because being able to reason with AI lets us humans decide whether the AI's direct intentions are reasonable.

 ### Crux.jl

+Anthony Corso wrote a library in Julia containing popular deep reinforcement learning algorithms such as [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347) and [Deep Deterministic Policy Gradient](https://arxiv.org/abs/1509.02971).
+Two really intruiging things to talk about here, deep RL and Julia.

+Deep RL has been the main talk around reinforcement learning last decade, since it provides a more end-to-end approach for RL problems.
+Its big kickstart was Deepmind's Nature paper on DQNs in 2015, and has progressed quite far since then, from solving the rubik's cube with a robotic hand to beating the best Dota 2 team.

+Julia